Low Website Conversions? Your UX

 • Trust Signals: Display trust badges, security certifications, and customer testimonials to build trust with users.
 Highlight your privacy policy and data security measures.

-• Progress Indicators: Use progress bars or step indicators during multi-step processes, like checkout or registration.
+• Progress Indicators: Use progress bars or step indicators for multi-step processes, such as checkout or registration.
 Users should always know where they are in the process.

 • Personalization: Tailor content and product recommendations based on user behavior and preferences.
 Use cookies and user accounts to remember user preferences.